9 Best Haunted Houses In The U.S.

-2. The Winchester Mansion
+2. The Winchester Mansion | San Jose, California

 When construction ceased upon her death, the result was a sprawling, labyrinth-like mansion with roughly 160 rooms, 47 stairways and fireplaces, 13 bathrooms and 10,000 windows.
 Unique features of the home include a staircase that leads to nowhere, a room with no floor or ceiling, windows in the floors and doors that open to nothing – all in an attempt, they say, to confuse the spirits that live there.
-Of course, there’s also the recurrence of the number 13 – 13 windows in the 13thbathroom, closets with 13 hooks, 13-paneled ceilings and 13-step stairways.
+Of course, there’s also the recurrence of the number 13.
+There are 13 windows in the 13th bathroom, plus closets with 13 hooks, 13-paneled ceilings and 13-step stairways.

 Staff and guests have claimed to feel taps on their shoulders or see the ghost of a man pushing a wheelbarrow in the basement.
 Others have experienced the feeling of being watched.
-Some say the victims of the Winchester Rifle haunt the home while others say it’s Sarah Winchester herself.
+Some say the victims of the Winchester Rifle haunt the home, while others say it’s Sarah Winchester herself.

 See for yourself by taking one of the daily tours the haunted mansion offers.
 There’s also a new fully immersive Halloween attraction happening now through November 2.
-The event, known as Unhinged, features a haunted house–like walkthrough of the home, light shows, midway games outside, desserts and Halloween-themed cocktails throughout the event.
+The event, known as “Unhinged,” features a haunted house–like walkthrough of the home, light shows, midway games outside, desserts and Halloween-themed cocktails throughout the event.

-1. The LaLaurie Mansion
+1. The LaLaurie Mansion | New Orleans, Louisiana

 The paranormal activity reported over the almost 200 years since the fire includes claims of phantom footsteps, moans and screams, feelings of negative energy and physical attacks.
-The home is also believed to be cursed since previous owners – most notably, Nicholas Cage – have experienced bankruptcy, insanity and even death.
+The home is also believed to be cursed since previous owners – most notably, actor Nicolas Cage – have experienced bankruptcy, insanity and even death.

-Buying A Home?
-Check For Signs Of Haunting
+The Bottom Line: Check For Signs Of Haunting

 Whether these stories intrigue you enough to want to purchase a haunted house of your own or terrify you enough to take all measures to ensure your next home is spirit-free, here’s how to check for a possible haunting when buying a home:

-· Google the address of the home and see if any suspicious headlines pop up.
+- Google the address of the home and see if any suspicious headlines pop up.

-· Talk to the neighbors and see if they know anything about the home’s history.
+- Talk to the neighbors and see if they know anything about the home’s history.

-· Read the disclosures carefully.
+- Read the disclosures carefully.
 While they may not specifically say the home is haunted, you may be able to read between the lines.

 - Walk through the home.
 You may experience paranormal activity firsthand or be able to detect negative energy.
 If you feel uneasy, trust your gut.